mauser001/Eth2Overwatch/README.md

   + Nethereum.Geth

 ### Requirements/Prerequisites:
-+ Medalla lauchpad account creation completed: https://medalla.launchpad.ethereum.org/overview
++ Lauchpad account creation completed: https://launchpad.ethereum.org/
 + If you want to run a local Eth1 node (not required for eth2)
   + Installed Geth client (I used https://github.com/ethereum/go-ethereum )